unora-project/unora-project.github.io/docs/quests/circles/circle_2/ice_wall.md

 - Speak to Lilia again and select "Sure."
 - She will ask you to hunt 10 Snow Wolves inside of the ice wall

-!!! note
+!!! note ""

 There are different colored Snow Wolves in the area.
 Both give credit for the quest.

+!!! note ""

 - Return to Lilia to complete the **second** part of the quest and receive 25,000 experience.